juanitachaconl/juanitachaconl/README.md

 - 👋 Hi, I’m @juanitachaconl
-- 👀 I’m interested in ...
+- 👀 I’m interested in growing economics, development and takes KPYS for all thinks.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning  python and r because my core is stata an bower bii
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...

 <!---
-juanitachaconl/juanitachaconl is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
-You can click the Preview link to take a look at your changes.
+✨ Hi!
+I’m Juanita Chacón ✨

+I’m convinced that life can be made easier in simple ways.
+I’m an economist, obsessed with learning, growth, and avoiding stagnation.
+I love exploring cool and useful things without making them overly complicated. 🚀

+This is my space to experiment, learn, and share along the way.
 --->